 3. Be Close By But Busy with Your Own Activity

 PBS recommends staying close by during independent play, because it allows children to visually check in with you.
 This can help them feel secure and settled during their independent playtime.
 And this way, they are free to focus on their play tasks.

-So I usually use the time my toddler is playing independently to catch up on some dishes or laundry.
+So I like to be far enough away that we each have our own space, but close enough that my tot knows I’m readily available.
+I usually use the time my toddler is playing independently to catch up on some dishes or laundry.
 Or I sit quietly in the corner with my computer and do a little work.
-I am far enough away that we each have our own space, but close enough that he knows I’m readily available.

 4. Have a Special Independent Play Bin, Basket or Tray